 - Computers & Software

-How to Protect Your Home PC Against Cyber Crime and Malicious Software in 11 Simple Steps
+How to Protect Your Home PC Against Cyber Attacks and Malicious Software

-Cyber crime and malicious software that we knew a decade ago is a bit of a joke today because of what we now face.
+Cyber attacks and malicious software that we knew a decade ago are a bit of a joke today because of what we now face.
 In what has become the epitome of computer crime, perpetrators have upped their game by getting faster, crafty and take advantage of embarrassing user ignorance.

 To compound this is the increasing number of domestic digital equipment like smart TVs, routers, satellite receivers, spy cams etc, which cyber criminals have embraced with relish.